 Below we highlight the top reasons nonprofit marketing campaigns fail and how you can avoid making the same mistakes:

 For most marketing campaigns, you’re going to have a single call-to-action (CTA), the action you want website visitors to take.
 It can be to donate, to read more, to sign up for a newsletter, or anything where you want an action to take place.
 However, if you aren’t clear about what you want people to do, how are people going to know to do it.

 To ensure your calls-to-action are clear, you should:

 - Use strong verbs – Action words help propel users to, well, take action.
 Examples are Donate, Subscribe, Join Now, Give, or Support.

 - Be consistent – No matter how many tactics you’re using within a marketing campaign, you should use the same call-to-action to ensure everyone who reads or sees gets the same message.

 This article shares good examples of calls-to-action and is worth the read.

 2. You Don’t Track, Analyze, or Report on Your Campaigns

-The only way to tell if your marketing campaign is working is to track and report on your progress and success.
+The only way to tell if your nonprofit marketing campaign is working is to track and report on your progress and success.
 In order to do this, you’ll need to set it up the right way from the very beginning – which for most is part of the problem.